Debaraj-stha/resume-builder/README.md

 * ⬆️ Upload profile images or attachments to Supabase Storage
 * 📄 Export resumes to PDF (`html2canvas` + `jspdf`)
 * ⚡ Built with Vite for blazing-fast development
+* ❤️ Live Preview of resume as you type

 ---